fidelsurtida/snake/README.md

 - April 8, 2024
   - Reimplemented GUI Manager to use the library pygame_gui.
 Now displays the score inside a white panel at the top.
+  - Added lifetime mechanic and label that decreases per second and replenishes on eating the food.

 <br>
 <b>This project is currently under development.</b>